 Service at Christ King Parish

 Christ King Parish is pleased to offer a wide range of service and formation programs for people of all interests.
-An overview of our many service and formation ministries and committees is available in our Ministry and Service guide.
-Click the image to the right for the PDF document which includes a listing of contacts who can provide additional information.
-We welcome all, including those who are not registered as Christ King parishioners, who are seeking opportunities to give.
+An overview of our many service and formation ministries and committees can be found here on our site.
+You can also view our Ministry & Service booklet to the right.
+We welcome all, including those not registered as parishioners, who are seeking opportunities to give.

 Service is also often referred to as “stewardship.”
 According to the Archdiocese of Milwaukee, the concept of stewardship involves:

 Stewardship includes the concept of safeguarding - using wisely and justly - our human and financial resources.
 It is frequently expressed as a call to give our time, talent and financial resources to God, especially through the Church.

 Stewardship is about how we care for the possessions that God has entrusted to us.
 It calls us to nurture our relationships with God, our families, our church, our workplace, our environment, our suffering neighbors, and our world.